breenatheseira/robot-toy-tracker/README.md

 REPORT: ends the command stream, immediately displays the current location and position of the robot
 <br/>

-The commands can be concatinated; however, there must be a preceeding space before each command.
+The commands can be concatenated; however, there must be a preceeding space before each command.

 Some sample input data can be found in DATA.md